Please see our Market Summary and Omega Point's Top Surprise Factors of the week below.

 The Surprise Metrics measure each factor's return divided by its predicted standard deviation.
 On a trailing one-week basis and since the invasion on Feb 24, we continue to see multiple standard deviation moves across a broad number of factors that continue to shift each week and are a unique indicator of the market's pulse regarding the significance of the ongoing crisis and its ramifications.
 We introduced the Surprise Metrics in our Feb 27 Factor Spotlight: Quantifying the Impact of Russia's incursion into Ukraine.

-Please don't hesitate to reach out to us if you have any questions, comments or to discuss ways to incorporate these and other metrics into your strategies.
+Please don't hesitate to reach out to us if you have any questions, comments, or discuss ways to incorporate these and other metrics into your strategies.

 US Market Summary and Surprise Metrics

 - All three major US indices struggled again this week.
 The Nasdaq was the worst of the three, down -7.04% over the trailing five-day period ending May 12.
 The S&P lost 5.23%, and the Dow lost 3.84%.
 The Dow recorded its fifth straight week of losses for the first time since 2012.